 Somethings to know about CBD

 CBD has become a household name over the last couple years, and for good reason.
 There has been a lot of recent research that suggests that CBD could be incredibly helpful.
-But what is CBD?
+But what is CBD and CBD oil for cats with pain?

 CBD is a naturally occurring chemical compound derived from plants of cannabis genus.
 To get more specific, it is one of many different cannabinoids found in cannabis plants.
 Marijuana is another plant that falls within the cannabis genus, but you probably already know this because of its controversial history related to another infamous cannabinoid: tetrahydrocannabinol (THC).
 Up until 2018, CBD was federally illegal, largely due to its association with THC.
 But this changed when hemp, a different cannabis plant with very little THC, was legalized.
 So long as a CBD product contains less than 0.3% THC, it falls within the United States Department of Agriculture’s (USDA) guidelines.